 We have advised tenants that if they are having trouble paying rent then they should discuss this with you as soon as possible.
-Where payments are made to us, your tenant has been advised to Chat with us on our website or by emailing firstname.lastname@example.org.
+Where payments are made to us, your tenant has been advised to contact us by emailing firstname.lastname@example.org.
 If you would like to speak with someone, please contact your local property management team.

 Yes – Government has confirmed that: ”landlords and tenants should work together and exhaust all possible options – such as flexible payment plans which take into account a tenant’s individual circumstances – to ensure cases only end up in court as an absolute last resort”.

 This will understandably depend on the landlord's personal circumstances but there is an expectation from govt. that landlords will, where possible, agree to payment plans.
 In agreeing to a payment plan rent is not waived but delayed by an agreed amount for a set period of time.
 The balance is either repaid on an agreed date or spread over the remaining period of the tenancy.
 An unreasonable failure to do so could prejudice a landlords’ ability to gain possession.